utdata/icj-class/final/final.md

 - year: The year it was released
 - image: The filename of an image of the album

 > As a side note: To create the `data.json` file, I organized the information in a [Google spreadsheet](https://drive.google.com/open?id=1rT71c8CXtx3x2ak6nawjpAGukLNLo1lrbLuvjvZ9zFE) and then used this [csvjson](https://www.csvjson.com/csv2json) site to convert to JSON.
+This is already done for you ...
+I'm just telling you how I did it.

 ## Important notes about using data